Services Offered at the Law Library

 • Free WiFi is available throughout the courthouse

-• Printing, copying, scanning, and faxing
+• B/W and color printing, B/W photocopying, scanning, and faxing

 Payment methods

-• Cash payments are accepted.
+• Cash payments are accepted

 • Mastercard, Visa, and Discover are accepted